leinaxd/NOTES/databases/CMU_databases/lecture_17/readme.md

 Long running txns can get starved
 - The likelihood that a txn will read something from a newer txn increases

 ## OPTIMISTIC CONCURRENCY CONTROL
 The DBMS creates a private workspace for each transaction.
 - Any object read is copied into workspace
 - Modifications are applied to workspace

-When a txn commits, the DBMS compares workspace write set to see wether it conflicts with other txn.
+When a txn commits,
+- the DBMS will start to look at records that have been read or written in the private space.

+If there are no conflicts,
+- The system would apply those changes
-If there are no conflicts, the write set is installed into the 'global' database.
+- the write set is installed into the 'global' database.
+- Otherwise throw changes away

 ### OBSERVATION